 When you choose to form an LLC, there are several tasks you need to complete.
-However, one of the first should be creating an Operating Agreement.
+For example, deciding on the LLC type, including single member LLC, or an anonymous LLC.

 An Operating Agreement details your LLCs daily operations, as well as the duties of members and what to do in certain situations.
 For instance, if a member leaves the business, an Operating Agreement will outline how they could do that and what would happen to their shares.